Bohdan-Khomtchouk/gtf/README.md

 library(gtf)
 ```

+### Troubleshooting
-Note: Certain older version of R may (or may not) prompt you that:
+Note: Certain older versions of R may prompt you that:

 ```R
 > install_github("Bohdan-Khomtchouk/gtf")